nikst35/3D-printed-autonomous-airplane/README.md

 ## Flight Control and Stability

 For optimal flight performance and stability, it's advisable to use a flight controller with a gyro.
 This additional component enhances control and stability during flight.
 If you plan to implement autonomous GPS flights, a specialized ArduPilot controller is required.
 This controller facilitates autonomous navigation and waypoint-based flights, offering a wide range of features for advanced flight control and data collection.

+## Battery
+The plane is powered by a 4S Li-ion battery pack, providing the necessary energy for extended flights.

 ## Assembly Instructions